LorOfficial/Nugget-Mobile26/README.md

 To get the pairing file, use the following steps:

-Download `idevicepair` for your system from here: https://github.com/jkcoxson/idevice_pair/releases/tag/0.1.13
+1. Download `idevicepair` for your system from here: https://github.com/jkcoxson/idevice_pair/releases/tag/0.1.13

-Note: On mac or linux, you may have to run the terminal command chmod +x ./idevicepair in the same directory.
+Note:On mac or linux, you may have to run the terminal command `chmod +x ./idevicepair` in the same directory.

-Run the program by either double clicking it or using terminal/powershell Share the .mobiledevicepairing file to your iOS device Open the app and select the pairing file
+2. Run the program by either double clicking it or using terminal/powershell
+3. Share the `.mobiledevicepairing` file to your iOS device
+4. Open the app and select the pairing file
 You should only have to do this once unless you lose the file and delete the app's data.
+# Setting up LocalDevVPN
+1. Download [Localdevvpn](https://apps.apple.com/us/app/localdevvpn/id6755608044) on iOS App Store
+2. Allow the app add the `VPN`
+3. Enable it and run `Nugget`